Cookies

 Whether replacing dozens of process stations with a redundant server environment with central management or clear monitoring while simultaneously increasing availability: there are many reasons why virtualising an ABB Freelance system is worthwhile.
 We show you what options are available to you and why a Freelance upgrade to version 2019 is recommended in the course of virtualisation.

-- Engineering and test environments can be deployed very quickly
+• Engineering and test environments that can be provisioned very quickly

 Freelance + Virtualisation = Freedom

-The "Freelance" process control system is still highly recommended.
-Relatively simple and very robust, it fulfills its purpose as the central control level for distributed systems.
-A small disadvantage is the lack of redundancy at PC level - however, this can be almost compensated for in combination with virtualisation.
+The Process Control SystemWhat is a process control system?Process control systems are used to manage technical processes.
+They enable the monitoring, control, and regulation of process-oriented systems.
+“Freelance” is still recommended.
+Relatively simple and very robust, it fulfills its purpose as a central control level for distributed systems.
+A minor drawback is the lack of redundancy at the PC level— however, this can be virtually eliminated through virtualization.
 Which is better?

 Variants of the cluster structure